informedcitizenry/6502.Net/README.md

 ```
 Only pseudo operations can have their types redefined.
 For mnemonics or other assembler directives consider using macros instead.
 ### Text processing and encoding
+#### Psuedo Ops
-In addition to integral values, 6502.Net can assemble Unicode text.
+In addition to integral values, z80DotNet can assemble Unicode text.
 Text strings are enclosed in double quotes, character literals in single quotes.
 Escaped double quotes are not recognized, so embedded quotation marks must be "broken out" as separate operands:
 ```
 "He said, ",'"',"How are you?",'"'
 ```